prantlf/solbera-dnd-fonts/README.md

 This is a copy of Solbera's CC-BY-SA-4.0 fonts taken from [his Reddit thread](https://www.reddit.com/r/UnearthedArcana/comments/3vpphx/5e_font_package_embeddable_cc_edition/), combined with Ryrok's fixes from [this Reddit thread](https://www.reddit.com/r/UnearthedArcana/comments/4loka0/fixed_versions_of_solberas_fonts/) and fixes and additions by [Ners](https://www.reddit.com/r/UnearthedArcana/comments/71wzc2/new_indesign_template_and_open_source_fonts/) ("Remake") with some minor adjustment made by [LUCASTUCIOUS](http://github.com/lucastucious).

+This is a fork of the [original project] with several enhancements:

+* Distributed as NPM module.
+* Optimised web font formats included.
+* Declarations of font faces in CSS stylesheets included.

 Use NPM to install the package or to download unpack the tarball with them:

     npm i -D solbera-dnd-fonts